TezBaydu/Milestone-project-4-GraphicDesign/README.md

 [Back to top ⇧](#introduction)

 # Django responsive design
 - django-responsive2 0.1.3 installed for responsive s=designs using django
     * pip3 install django-responsive2
 [django-responsive2](https://django-responsive2.readthedocs.io/en/latest/readme.html#)
     * Applied and adjusted into settings but responsive adjustment not required for this project

 # Stripe
 * Stripe is a digital platform to allow for payments on eCommerce stores
     * JS code is applied to base.html to allow for Stripes fraud detection features
     * API Keys STRIPE_PUBLIC_KEY, STRIPE_SECRET_KEY and STRIPE_WH_KEY - required and are applied in Gitpod and/or Heroku (production-deployment) workspace variables.
-        - Note when using Test-Strip and applying endpoint url's Stripe will only work with one endpoint associated to a single source, even if it has differing url's so one has to be used at a time.
+        - Note when using Test-Stripe and applying endpoint url's Stripe will only work with one endpoint associated to a single source, even if it has differing url's so one has to be used at a time.
 Currently this is associated to the heroku endopint url as is in production

 # Tips and Reminders